gabrield03/cs163/docs/project-doc.md

 <!--- Each dataset should be briefly explained: what kinds of data are available, who collected the dataset, how the data was collected. -->

 - Energy Data:
-	- This dataset was collected by PG&E, a company that provides electricity and natural gas to consumers in northern and central California.
-The data is publically accessible through PG&E's public data sets.
-Energy usage data is reported by ZIP code, per month, in kilowatt-hours (kWh).
-It contains usage by customer type (residential, commercial, agricultural, and industrial) and report total customers, total kWh, and average kWh.
-	- Another dataset is provided by the EIA, a federal agency that collects and shares data on energy supply and consumption in the United States.
-This dataset lists daily PG&E electricity consumption per day.
-It is recorded in megawatt-hours (mWh).
+	- PG&E Electricity Usage:
+		- This dataset, publicly available from PG&E, includes monthly electricity consumption by ZIP code for northern and central California.
+It provides details on customer types (residential, commercial, etc.), total kilowatt-hours (kWh) consumed, and the number of customers per ZIP code.
+This dataset is useful for analyzing trends in energy usage over time at a local level.

+	- EIA Daily Energy Data:
+		- The U.S. Energy Information Administration (EIA) provides daily electricity consumption data for the PG&E service area, measured in megawatt-hours (mWh).
+This dataset offers a more granular view of energy consumption patterns over time, particularly useful for capturing short-term fluctuations.

 - Weather Data:
+	- NOAA Climate Data:
-	- Historical weather records will be sourced from the NOAA.
-The NOAA is a federal agency that records national weather, climate, environment, and ocean information.
-The NOAA gathers data from the Global Historical Climatology Network.
-It includes various station networks across the country.
-For this project specifically, the weather data will be sourced from various Bay Area weather stations.
-The datasets include daily measurements such as maximum and minimum temperature, precipitation, and wind speed.
+		- The weather data will be sourced from the National Oceanic and Atmospheric Administration (NOAA), specifically from the Global Historical Climatology Network.
+This dataset includes daily weather metrics like maximum/minimum temperatures, precipitation, and wind speed.
+Multiple Bay Area weather stations will be used to align weather patterns with energy consumption.

 ## Expected Major Findings